mlcommons/medperf/docs/containers/containers.md

 - Containers will not have network access during runtime.
 Any download or upload attempt inside the container during running it will result in an error.

 - Containers will be run as a non-root user.
-Creating files and folders in the container filesystem outside the mounted predictions folder and outside the `/tmp` folder will result in permission error by default (unless you change filesystem permissions when building the container).
+Creating files and folders in the container filesystem outside the mounted output volumes and outside the `/tmp` folder will result in permission error by default (unless you change filesystem permissions when building the container).

 - Input volumes are mounted as read-only.
 Attempting to modify or delete them will result in an error.